The Robust Minimal Controllability Problem: Minimum Controllability Problems

 \begin{remark} The proposed reduction from the MCP to the minimum set covering problem is polynomial in $\max(|\mathcal{J}|,n)$, where $|\mathcal{J}|$ denotes the number of left-eigenvectors.
-Nevertheless, because the number of left-eigenvectors can grow exponentially it follows that the proposed reduction cannot be used to show that the decision version of the (general) MCP is NP-complete; further, one needs to take in consideration Remark~\ref{remarkEigenvectors}.
-However, this does not imply that the decision version of the MCP for arbitrary dynamics matrices (i.e., when $A$ is not restricted to have simple eigenvalues) is not NP-complete, which remains an open question. $\diamond$ \end{remark}
+Nevertheless, because the number of left-eigenvectors can grow exponentially, it follows that the proposed reduction cannot be used to show that the decision version of the (general) MCP is NP-complete.
+However, this does not imply that the decision version of the MCP for arbitrary dynamics' matrices (i.e., when $A$ is not restricted to have simple eigenvalues) is not NP-complete, which remains an open question. $\diamond$ \end{remark}

+Finally, we notice that the fact that a problem is NP-hard, it does not mean that all instances are not solved polynomially; notwithstanding, these can be solved exactly~\cite{exactAlgSetMultiCover,DPAlgSetMultiCover}.
+Furthermore, the NP-completeness stated in Theorem~\ref{thmain}, allows us to consider the subclasses of the set multi-covering problem that are known to be polynomially solvable, to identify polynomially solvable subclasses of the MCPs.
+This enables a new characterization of solutions to the question posed in~\cite{controlLaplac}, regarding the existence of polynomial algorithms exist to determine controllable graph structures.
+In particular, we notice that in several of these cases, the graphs are associated with dynamics' matrices that are simple -- the case explored in this present paper.
+Alternatively, by the proposed construction, if the set multi-covering problem obtained possess additional structure, then this can be leveraged to use polynomial algorithms to approximate the solutions with close-to-optimal solutions, as we discuss in the next subsection.